 - §12-4-14.
-West Virginia Grant Transparency and Accountability Act; Accountability of grantees receiving state funds or grants; procedures, reporting, auditing, investigations, and recovery; sworn statements by volunteer fire departments; rule making, criminal penalties. - (a) This section may be cited as The West Virginia Grant Transparency and Accountability Act.
-The West Virginia Grant Transparency and Accountability Act is intended to develop a coordinated, nonredundant process for the effective oversight and monitoring of grant recipients, thereby ensuring quality programs and limiting fraud, waste, and abuse. - 5 (b) For the purposes of this section:
+West Virginia Grant Transparency and Accountability Act; Accountability of grantees receiving state funds or grants; procedures, reporting, auditing, investigations, and recovery; sworn statements by volunteer fire departments; rule making, criminal penalties. - (a) This section may be cited as The West Virginia Grant Transparency and Accountability coordinated, nonredundant process for the effective oversight and monitoring of grant recipients, thereby ensuring quality programs and limiting fraud, waste, and abuse. - (b) For the purposes of this section: - (1) "Grantor" means a state spending unit awarding a state grant. - (2) "Grantee" means any entity receiving a state grant, including a state spending unit, local government, corporation, partnership, association, individual, or other legal entity. - (3) "Subgrantee" means an entity, including a state spending unit, local government, corporation, partnership, association, individual, or other legal entity, who receives grant money from a grantee who was awarded a state grant. - (4) "Report" means an engagement, such as an agreed-upon procedures engagement or